OGH All blog posts

 Asimov wrote in the 50ies.
 He had never read J. G. Ballard, Philip K Dick, or Ursula LeGuin – the «inner space» critical turn of science fiction in the 60ies and 70ies. along with feminist awakening.
 Or Foucault, and others, later.
 Asimov often often wrote like a conservative engineer, and his gender role portraits, in the Foundation triology, are often funny “pastiche” from the US in the 50ies.

 What is remarkable is that his texts can be read, in more modern and postmodern light, later on.
 For example, Asimov had not read Judith Buttler’s gender as performance theory.
 But this element is present in his texts.
-The actors “perform”, and this has consequences for the structural study of psychohistory.
+The actors “perform”, and this has consequences for events, including the structural study of psychohistory.

 May 18